For more information

 The vision of the University of Houston Petroleum Engineering Program is to be a center of world-class petroleum engineering education, research and service in Houston, the center of the world petroleum industry.

-• address the challenges of the world’s energy needs by practices that are
+• address the challenges of the world’s energy needs responsibly,

 • exceed the evolving expectations of employers in the petroleum and energy industries,

-• become leaders in industry, academe, and government.
+• be leaders in industry, academe, and government.